Washington pollen forecast - today, tomorrow and the week ahead

 Which pollen types are currently active in Washington?

-On 25 June 2026, Grass is the dominant pollen source in Washington. cypress are also present but at lower levels. hazel and willow are not currently active.
+On 16 July 2026, Grass is the dominant pollen source in Washington. birch, cypress, oak, willow, alder, ambrosia, and artemisia are not currently active.

 When is pollen season in Washington?